SAMAD101/sam-fde-assignment-spicenet/README.md

 ## Overview

-This document outlines the a mechanism for executing transactions on the Stacks network on behalf of the user, using an escrow system to securely transfer funds from a source chain to the Stacks network.
+This document outlines a mechanism for executing transactions on the Stacks network on behalf of the user, using an escrow system to securely transfer funds from a source chain to the Stacks network.
 The process involves the user signing a minimum number of transactions, which are then executed by a third-party intermediary (e.g., Spicenet) to complete the transaction on the Stacks network.

 Stacks is a L1 blockchain that uses Clarity smart contracts and is designed to bring programmability to Bitcoin via the **Proof-of-Transfer (PoX)** mechanism.
 However, there is no EIP-7702 equivalent or alike delegation mechanism in Stacks.
 The proposed solution allows users to delegate transaction execution to a third party (Spicenet) while ensuring that their funds are securely managed through an escrow system.